The inner workings of a Formula 1 Grand Prix

 THE RACE

-The race is usually held on Sunday afternoon, except for some stages, such as Singapore, which are run at night.
-The cars must line up on the starting grid 15 minutes before the start.
+The race is usually held on Sunday afternoon, except for some stages, such as Singapore and Las Vegas, which are run at night.
+The cars must line up on the starting grid 30 minutes before the start.
 If a driver is still in the pit lane at that moment, he will start the race from there.
 In the minutes leading up to the start, the mechanics can move around the grid and make any necessary final tweaks and teams have until three minutes before the start to change tyres.

 Once the parade lap has been completed, the drivers take their places and wait for the start indicated by a traffic light with ten red signals, arranged in two rows of five.
 After turning on one at a time, they all switch off together and the Grand Prix officially begins.
 The time and distance of each race vary according to the track.
-In any case, dry races must be completed within two hours and races under heavy rain within four hours.
-A race must cover a distance of 305 kilometres with the least number of laps.
-The Monaco Grand Prix, which is 260 kilometres long, is an exception.
+As a rule, a Grand Prix must cover the minimum number of laps required to exceed a total distance of 305 kilometres.
+The Monaco Grand Prix is the sole exception, with a shorter distance of approximately 260 kilometres.
+In terms of duration, a race must be completed within a two-hour window of actual racing time.
+However, in the event of long suspensions (such as heavy rain or accidents), the total elapsed time from the start to the finish cannot exceed three hours.